 Proving Who They Are

-The first thing that’s essential is to get applicants to verify their identities; passports or photo driving licences are two good options.
+The perfect tenant is transparent about their identity.
+The first thing that’s essential is to get applicants to verify their identities; passports or photo driving licenses are two good options.
 It’s surprising how many people apply under false names.

 They should complete an application form, covering the following information: